bumpybox/pyblish-bumpybox/docs/source/nuke.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_qvu4VfbUC8" frameborder="0" allowfullscreen></iframe>

+Disabling a write node will disable it for publishing.
+Similarly if you disable a write node instances in the UI, it will get disabled in the Nuke script.

 ## Remote Rendering/Processing

 To send the processing of a node to a farm or the cloud, you need to encapsulate the write nodes with a backdrop, that has a name starting with ```remote```.
 You can have multiple backdrops in the Nuke script.